1999 Barnsley Metropolitan Borough Council election

 The 1999 Barnsley Metropolitan Borough Council election took place on 6 May 1999 to elect members of Barnsley Metropolitan Borough Council in South Yorkshire, England.
 Prior to the election, the Liberal Democrats had gained a seat in Wombwell North from Labour.
-One third of the council was up for election and the Labour party stayed in overall control of the council.
+One third of the council was up for election and the Labour Party stayed in overall control of the council.

-Election result
+Election results

 This resulted in the following composition of the council:

 Ward results

 +/- figures represent changes from the last time these wards were contested.